Premier Veterinary Dentistry Specialists in Los Angeles

 - Crooked teeth.
 Malocclusion, or crooked teeth, can be diagnosed in young dogs whose permanent teeth are growing in.
 If this condition is caught early, there are more treatment options available, such as potentially straightening the teeth with orthodontics (the equivalent of “doggie braces”).

 - Buildup of plaque and calculus (tartar) on the teeth.
 This is the most common condition we see and treat at Dog and Cat Dentist.
 If tartar is treated early, we can prevent gum disease and the need to extract teeth.
 Routine dog teeth cleaning can go a long way in maintaining proper health for your loved one.

 - Palatal defects.
-Puppies and kittens may be born with a cleft palate, or may develop a cleft due to trauma.
+Puppies and kittens may be born with a cleft palate or may develop a cleft due to trauma.
 If diagnosed early, we can intervene to surgically close the roof of the mouth.

 - Teeth with severe periodontal disease.
 By extracting these teeth, we can prevent jaw bone destruction, which if severe and untreated, can lead to pathologic jaw fracture.